Edditoria/windows-initial-setup/README.md

 - [ ] Auto detect OS, architecture and language

-# Copyrights and Licenses
+## Copyrights and Licenses

-Copyright (c) 2017-2019 Edditoria.
+Copyright (c) 2017-2020 Edditoria.
 All rights reserved.
 Code released under the [MIT License](LICENSE.txt).
+Docs released under [Creative Commons](https://creativecommons.org/licenses/by/4.0/).

+As human-readable summary (but not a substitute for the license):

-In other words, you can use it, share it, modify the codes and distribute your work for private and commercial use.
-Remember to share your works to me. :pizza:
+You can use it, share it, modify the codes and distribute your work for private and commercial uses.
+Please share your works to me. :pizza:

-Thank to awesome developers.
+Thanks to awesome developers.
 This project uses some third-party codes and binaries, which have their own licenses:

 - **Curl** by Daniel Stenberg and all contributors :beer: [homepage](https://curl.haxx.se/) :beer: [MIT/X derivate license](https://curl.haxx.se/docs/copyright.html)
 - **Curl for Windows** by Viktor Szakáts :beer: [homepage](https://github.com/curl/curl-for-win) :beer: [MIT license](https://github.com/curl/curl-for-win/blob/master/LICENSE.md)